WSDOT-GIS/local-roads-selector/Documentation/localRoadsSelector.markdown

 esri.Graphic[]

 #### getSelectedRoutes ####
-Deletes all of the route graphics that have been selected.
+Returns all of the route graphics that have been selected.
 A user selects route graphics from the map by clicking on them.

 ##### Returns #####
 esri.Graphic[]

 #### removeSelectedRoutes ####
-Removes from the map all routes that are currently selected.
+Deletes all of the route graphics that have been selected.
+A user selects route graphics from the map by clicking on them.

 ##### Returns #####
 jQuery